omarmung/slick-slack-sloe/README.md

 <br /><br />

 ## API Documentation
-If the app is running, check out the [API documentation page](https://slick-slack-sloe-app.herokuapp.com/docs "API Documentation") that the app generates this each time it starts).
+If the app is running, check out the [API documentation page](localhost:8080/docs "API Documentation") that the app generates each time it starts).
 <br /><br />